vitessio/website/content/en/blog/2023-05-08-backup-restore-compression.md

 | Backup | BackupEngine | Builtin        | source:read      | 38.03      | <span style="background-color: MediumSeaGreen">138.00</span> |
 | Backup | BackupEngine | Builtin        | compressor:write | 38.03      | <span style="background-color: OrangeRed">86.108</span>      |

-In that experiment, it looks like we read from disk faster, but compression became a bottleneck.
+In this experiment, it looks like we read from disk faster, but compression became a bottleneck.
 Let's see what happens next when we use an external compression engine:

 - `--compression-engine=external`
 - `--external-compressor=zstd -c -1 -T4`